updated on 06 July 2023

 What you learn

-Think of the training contract as an apprenticeship.
-These two years provide an opportunity for a law firm to build on what the trainee has already learnt through practical work experience and training.
-It also gives the firm the chance to assess the trainee's prospects for a job as a solicitor after the training period is over.
-What you learn during your training contract will depend on the type of firm in which you train and the solicitors who supervise you.
-If you join a large commercial firm, you are likely to spend seats in a range of different departments, giving you all-round commercial experience.
+What you learn during your training contract depends on the firm in which you train and the solicitors who supervise you.
+If you join a large commercial firm, you’re likely to spend seats in a range of different departments, giving you all-round commercial experience.
 However, at a niche practice that mainly concentrates on one or two areas of work, your experience will obviously be less broad.
-Further, at a small high-street firm you can expect a varied (but perhaps less structured) workload – an approach that might appeal to those who fear a ‘conveyor belt’ training mentality in the City firms.
+Meanwhile, at a small high-street firm you can expect a varied (but perhaps less structured) workload – an approach that might appeal to those who fear a ‘conveyor belt’ training mentality in the City firms.
 As many small firms can’t offer detailed training over a wide spread of specialisations, trainees are sometimes permitted to undertake consortium training, fulfilling different training seats in different firms.

 Choosing the right firm

-You should apply to a number of firms that fit the bill – and don't be too disappointed if you do not get offers from your first choices.
-You must remember that you are a valuable commodity to the firms and that they are competing hard to attract you.
+You should apply to several firms that fit the bill – and don't be too disappointed if you don’t get offers from your first choices.
+You must remember that you’re a valuable commodity to the firms and that they’re competing hard to attract you.

-It is widely acknowledged that many students find it difficult to distinguish between law firms.
+It’s widely acknowledged that many students find it difficult to distinguish between law firms.
 Many are unsure about which firms to apply to for a training contract, let alone which offers to accept.
-Obviously, it is hard to generalise about types of firm and what sort of working life is on offer.
-Nevertheless, we have outlined the broad categories of firm to provide an insight into the range of practices in the market.
+Obviously, it’s hard to generalise about types of firm and what sort of working life is on offer.
+Nevertheless, we’ve outlined the broad categories of firm to provide insights into the range of practices in the market.

 Handle all aspects of multi-jurisdictional business and financial law, with multiple offices throughout the world's major financial centres.
 Good opportunities to travel.
-You will work for multinational clients in a number of different legal and industrial sectors, with commercial, legal and linguistic skills being paramount.
+You’ll work for multinational clients in a variety of different legal and industrial sectors, with commercial, legal and linguistic skills being paramount.

-Broad caseloads with some major PLCs and some larger regional companies.
-You can expect solid support services and facilities here.
+Broad caseloads with some major companies and some larger regional companies.
+You can expect solid support services and facilities at these firms.

 Offer broad-based legal services throughout the country from a number of different regional commercial centres such as Leeds, Birmingham, Manchester and Bristol.
 They’re often the result of mergers between several strong regional practices.
 Clients are mostly UK public and private companies, and local and public authorities.
 Work is often done on a national basis using expertise across the country whenever appropriate.

 There are many full-service commercial practices operating from either a single office or several offices in a particular geographic region.
 Their clients are mostly public and private companies in the region, and they often offer private client services.
 The smaller regional firms tend to concentrate more on private client work.

 Small firms that tend to offer high-quality work in a limited field.
-Often they are innovative and provide a high level of personal service.
-Some niche practices are so specialised they are unable to gain authorisation from the SRA to offer training contracts, as they can't offer a sufficiently broad training experience.
+Often they’re innovative and provide a high level of personal service.
 Opportunities for career development are limited to the specialised practice area.

 High street/legal aid